 Fontana received his first call-up at the Under-20 level by the United States on December 29, 2017, joining the side for first ever U.S. Soccer Men’s YNT Summit Camp, running from Jan.
 2-11 in Lakewood Ranch, Florida.
 He was again called up by the U-20s in September 2018 ahead of the Four Team International Tournament, but could not join the side due to injury.
-He received his third call-up of the year from the U-20s in late October ahead of the 2018 Concacaf U-20 Championship, set to run from November 1-21.
+He received his third call-up of the year from the U-20s in late October ahead of the 2018 Concacaf U-20 Championship, a tournament which he helped the U.S. win.
 He started the U.S.'s second game, scoring one goal in a 13-0 win over the U.S. Virgin Islands (November 3).
 He followed that up with a hat trick (plus one assist) in the team's fourth game, a 6-0 win over Saint Vincent and the Grenadines (November 7).

 Previously, Fontana was called into United States Youth National Team camps with the U-18s, most recently at the Olympic Training Center in Chula Vista, California.
 He has appeared in friendlies for the U.S. U-18s.

 A Union Academy graduate, he also previously played for Penn Fusion, West Chester, and Kirkwood SC in his youth.

 Signed by Philadelphia Union as a Homegrown Player on July 17, 2017, with the signing effective January 1, 2018

 Born: October 14, 1999 in Newark, DE

 Acquired: Signed by Philadelphia Union as a Homegrown Player on July 17, 2017, with the signing effective January 1, 2018